Felixwijaya04/Chauffeur/README.md

 ![image](https://github.com/Felixwijaya04/Felixwijaya04/blob/main/images/Screenshot%20(538).png)
 In Unreal Engine, you can create roads using landscape splines by navigating to Landscape mode (shortcut: SHIFT + 2) > Manage > Splines.<br>
 ![image](https://github.com/Felixwijaya04/Felixwijaya04/blob/main/images/Screenshot%202024-10-08%20120809.png)
+<br>Meanwhile, to create borders using spline, we will need an additional spline tool that can be downloaded here for free: [Download Tool](https://tiedtke.gumroad.com/l/splinetools).
+After importing, you can open the folder and navigate to Spline_Tools folder and drag the type of spline you need and change the mesh slot in the details menu.
+- **Vehicle Assets** <br>